makhmudislamov/superheroDuelerMakeSchool-refactored/docs/README.md

 **Superhero Dueler** is a python app that gives you an opportunity to duel your favorite superheroes

 ## User Stories

-* [X] As a user, I can click a button to increase the number of cookies I have.
-* [X] As a user, I can increase how effective my button clicks are by purchasing upgrades with my cookies.
+* [X] As a user, I can create teams of my superheroes
-* [X] As a user, I can purchase Grandmas that increase my number of cookies automatically.
+* [X] As a user, I can initialize battle between superhero teams
-* [X] As a user, I can purchase Cookie Manufacutring Facilities that increase my number of cookies automatically.
+* [X] As a user, I can see which superhero got how much damage
-* [X] As a user, I can upgrade my grandmas and facilities by purchasing more of them.
+* [X] As a user, I can see who won and who lost

 ## Video Demo